-Neoclassicism is well visible in the old towns of major cities (Vilnius, Kaunas) with many townhouses once owned by the rich 18th century people built in this style.
+Neoclassicism is well visible in the old towns of major cities (Vilnius, Kaunas) with many townhouses ("urban palaces") once owned by the rich 18th-century people built in this style.
 There are also a number of Neoclassical churches including the most important church in Lithuania, the Vilnius Cathedral.
-Arguably this is also the most important example of Neocalssicism in Lithuania.
+Arguably this is also the most important example of Neoclassicism in Lithuania.

-Such churches may be seen in some smaller towns as well, such as Ukmergė, Mielagėnai (both in Aukštaitija) or Sudervė (Dzūkija region).
-But in the small town ecclascial architecture they are less prevalent than later styles.
+Neoclassical churches exist in some smaller towns as well, such as Ukmergė, Mielagėnai (both in Aukštaitija) or Sudervė (Dzūkija region).
+But in the small town ecclesial architecture, they are less prevalent than later styles.

 Late Neoclassicism is known as Empire style.
-It incoprorates elaborate statues and pompous facades, like the front facade of the relatively small Tiškevičiai Palace in Vilnius Old Town (Trakų Street 2).
+It incorporates elaborate statues and pompous facades, like the front facade of the relatively small Tiškevičiai Palace in Vilnius Old Town (Trakų Street 2).